uclaacm/pen-pals/README.md

 ### How can I tell if my asset is actually being served?

 Take a look at `<YOUR_PROJECT_PATH>/asset-manifest.json`.
 [Like this!](https://teach-la-ts-react-starter.netlify.app/asset-manifest.json)

+## Things You Should Do (and then delete this section)

+Thanks for using our template!
+We hope this makes your life developing significantly easier.

+Things you should do **after using this as a template**:

+- [ ] this is a reminder to periodically run accessibility checks & Search Engine Optimization on your project by running `inspect element / developer tools > Lighthouse`
+- [ ] update and delete this documentation!
+- [ ] contact Regina Wang (`@reginawang99`), Matthew Nieva (`@matthewcn56`), or Jiin Kim (`@doubleiis02`) with any questions about our quickstarter template set-up.

 ## Some More Helpful Tools